ejfox/website/content/blog/the-art-of-coding.md

 - Fast vs slow
 - Public vs private

-For more less-technical specifics around project management in general: [[how-to-run-a-project]]
+For more less-technical specifics around project management in general (not just code): [[how-to-run-a-project]]

-For design philosophy [[design-philosophy]] and [[joy-driven-development]]
+For design philosophy [[design-philosophy]] and work philosophy [[joy-driven-development]]

+The tools I use to prototype quickly: [[2022-prototyping-toolkit]]

+My coding setup, including theme and plugins: [[my-vscode-setup]]

 # Establish a clear goal

-Sometimes the goal of a project can boil down to "who are we trying to make happy?"
+Sometimes the goal of a project can boil down to **"who are we trying to make happy?"**

 That could be a particular type of user, or it could be a powerful stakeholder, or the person who commissioned the project.
 Who controls the future of this project and what are they trying to get out of it?
 How can we make them happy?

 On personal project the goals might not be so clear, and it's worth digging into why something is interesting and putting it into words.
 Treat yourself as your client, with all the patience and diligence that implies.
+Write yourself a clear and comprehensive brief that you can come back to later.

 Personal projects can be beneficial for a variety of reasons: